MicrosoftDocs/dataexplorer-docs/data-explorer/includes/cross-repo/ingest-data-kafka-2.md

 ## Run the lab

-The following lab is designed to give you the experience of starting to create data, setting up the Kafka connector, and streaming this data to Azure Data Explorer with the connector.
+The following lab is designed to give you the experience of starting to create data, setting up the Kafka connector, and streaming this data.
 You can then look at the ingested data.

 ### Clone the git repo